Rent vs Buy in Tennessee (2026 Cost Analysis + Calculator)

 Memphis presents a dramatically different market.
 Median prices in Memphis proper average $200,000 to $280,000, and suburban Shelby County areas like Germantown and Collierville run $350,000 to $500,000.
 Memphis rents average $1,200 to $1,700 for two-bedroom units.
 Break-even in Memphis is typically 3 to 4 years, and the monthly ownership premium is small.
 However, Memphis has slower price appreciation than Nashville and Knoxville, so buyers should use more conservative appreciation assumptions in their calculations.

-Has Tennessee's rapid growth made buying riskier?
+Has Tennessee's rapid growth made buying riskier in Nashville?

 Are there Tennessee buyer assistance programs for first-time purchasers?